Psychodynamic reflective practice in mental health (D65)

 • people who are keen to undertake psychotherapy training in the future, who may have completed an initial course and want to extend their experience of direct work with people in a mental health setting

-• mental health professionals who are keen to explore psychodynamic perspectives, to develop their knowledge and enhance their understanding of interactions at work with mental health service users, colleagues and institutions
+• mental health professionals who are keen to explore psychodynamic perspectives, to develop their knowledge and enhance their understanding of interactions at work with mental health service users, colleagues and institutions.

 Course details

 In order to undertake this course, we ask that you demonstrate an interest in understanding a psychodynamic approach to the provision of mental health care and a willingness to organise and undertake a volunteer role in a mental health setting, if you are not already engaged in working within a mental health service.
+This should ideally be established by October when the course commences and can be discussed at interview.

 Home

-£4,010 per year (2024/25)
+£4,150 per year (2025/26)

 International

-£8,020 per year (2024/25)
+£8,300 per year (2025/26)

 You will be charged course fees for each year of your course.
-If your course is longer than one year, the fees that you will be charged after the first year will be subject to an annual inflationary increase.
-This will either be an increase of 3% or the Consumer Price Inflation as on 1 September of that year – whichever is the greater.
-At its discretion, the Trust may determine a figure between these two rates.
-Please refer to our Student Fees & Refund Policy for further information.
+If your course is longer than one year, the fees that you will be charged after the first year will be subject to an annual uplift, which is not normally expected to exceed 6% or the Consumer Price Index (as stated on 01 September of that academic year) if higher than 6%.
+At its discretion and in rare instances, the Trust may determine a figure greater than either, to reflect costs associated with the activity (e.g. assessment, teaching, administration etc.), which shall not exceed 10%.
+Please refer to our Terms and Conditions, and Student Fees & Refund Policy for further information.

 Financial support may be available to help you fund your studies at the Tavistock and Portman NHS Foundation Trust.